tomtuamnuq/Speak2SeeCDK/README.md

 - **`POST /upload`**:

   - Uploads an audio file to S3 and starts a Step Functions workflow.
+  - Size of the audio file is limited to 3 MB.
   - Returns a unique ID, creation timestamp, and initial processing status.
   - Creates a DynamoDB item with status `IN_PROGRESS`.